|Rating:||9.5 / 10|

-Recently I had the opportunity to try out some of the Wilderness Wear clothing including the Cumulo Merino Long Sleeved Tee Top and I was very interested to see how it would perform and what better way to test it out than to wear it on a five week 1000km hike of the Bibbulmun Track.
-As usual lets get the negatives over first and there are really only two:
+Having worked outdoors for much of my life I have a reasonable tolerance for cold and as such I prefer my tops on the thinner side so was keen to try out the Wilderness Wear Cumulo Merino Long Sleeved Tee Top and I was very interested to see how it would perform and what better way to test it out than to wear it on a five week 1000km hike of the Bibbulmun Track.
+As usual lets get the negatives over first:

 Now to offset the negatives there is plenty to love about this long sleeved top so here goes.
 In trying this top on for the first time there were a number of very obvious advantages.
 Firstly the length of the body and the sleeves is very generous.
 I’m not overly tall at around 185cm but I have a real issue with sleeve and body length with many pieces of clothing that I try on.
 For many years I haven’t really had a choice with this and have just had to put up with my tops being on the short side and with it a reduced level of comfort.
 The other thing that also noticed on first wear was the softness and with it the comfort of the material.
-I had an opportunity to interview Wilderness Wear at the Sydney Outdoor Retailer Show in June of 2018 and they use a high grade of merino wool in conjunction with a particular weaving process that just provides that soft feel.
-Like many tops of this calibre they use a flat lock stitching that mean you don’t feel the seams and this includes the underarm seam which is offset so that you don’t notice it.
+They use a high grade of merino wool in conjunction with a particular weaving process that just provides that soft feel.
+Like many tops of this calibre they use a flat lock stitching that means you don’t feel the seams and this includes the underarm seam which is offset so that you don’t notice it.

 Wilderness wear also promote the fact that they use Australian grown wool in their products, manufacture in Australia, and are also Australian owned.
 There garment packaging plays on this by promoting “200% Australian Made-Owned”.
 I do try to support Australian companies where I can but only if they provide a good product that has the features that I want.
 Wilderness wear does this in spades with this top.